pat1324/FandosOrdering/README.md

 TODO:

-Display estimated time to arrival
+Display estimated time to arrival.
-Fix map tracking!!! (an update to android studio has possibly killed it) Finish off favorites functionality
+Fix map tracking!!! (an update to android studio has possibly killed it).
+Finish off favorites functionality.